Monchiichiii/pokemon-tracker/README.md

 ├── oauth.php                   # Handles Google OAuth login
 ├── logout.php                  # Ends session and logs user out
 ```
-- We also had an error where GET[set_id]: none was showing up on our Collection page.
-Put this error into ChatGPT in order to find out where it could be coming from and it was able to tell us it was either on myCollection.php or CollectionController.php.
-We were able to then pinpoint that the error came from myCollection.php where a block of code forgot to get removed while we were debugging.

 - Front-end framework: HTML with PHP files
 - Back-end framework: PHP with MySQLi